 - Keep Good Time: There’s nothing more frustrating than clacking paddles.
 Look up the boat at all times.
 Visualize the paddles going in together and out together.

 - Relax and Keep Strong: As you paddle think of a bungee cord attached to your navel and forehead.
 This will remind you to keep the body open and strong.
 The power is coming from the core: the arms play only a supporting role.

 Training Plan for the Season: To an extent the training plan the coaches set will depend on the club’s goals for the season.
 That is to say, which festivals are ‘competitive’ and which are ‘for fun’.
 Either way, the training plan will be along these lines:

 - Aerobic Base Work – Start of Season (March – Beginning of April.
 Low intensity, long duration work pieces to build endurance.
 Best environment for working on technique and introducing new paddlers to the sport.

 - Mid-intensity Base Work – Second month of training (End of April, May) Work on technique at a moderate speed.
 Tougher workouts.
 The pieces are typically longer than race distance and should create some fatigue.

 - Work at Race Pace Intensity – Close to first race of the season (Starting at the end of May) Pieces shorter than race distance done at higher intensity.
 Goal is to teach paddlers to maintain good form at a high pace.
 Race starts and finishes are integrated into these practices.

 Festivals and Regattas: These are the dragon boat races held throughout the paddling season.
 The shortest are the 250 metre sprint regattas; most of the larger festivals use a 500 metre race format.
-Race the River held on the Canada Day long weekend here in Campbell River is 350 metres.
+Race the River held sometime in June (depending on tides) here in Campbell River and is 350 metres.